efabless/openlane2/docs/source/usage/caravel/index.md

 our design.
 To be able to use any design as a Caravel User Project, it has to match the footprint that Caravel is expecting.
 Also, the top-level design Caravel is expecting any Caravel User Project to have the IO pins at specific locations and with specific dimensions.
-So, we need a fixed floorplan, fixed IOs pin shapes and locations, and fixed power rings.
+So, we need a fixed floorplan, fixed I/Os pin shapes and locations, and fixed power rings.
 The fixed configuration section can be found at the end of the configurations file `openlane/user_project_wrapper/config.json`: